![]() |

 Look out for an information point on your left explaining about 2000 years of settlement.

-From here head towards the concrete triangulation post.
+From here continue on the path to a concrete triangulation post (trig point).
 Here you will be 293 meters (961 feet) above sea level.

-Keeping the trees and shrubs to your right head towards another post (similar to the triangulation point).
+Keeping the trees and shrubs to your right head towards another post (similar to the trig point).

 When you get there you will find it is a topograph showing you what you can see from this vantage point.

-On a clear day you can see across to the Black Mountains in Wales.
+On a clear day you will see across to the Black Mountains in Wales.

 Turn left along the top of an old stone quarry.
 Do not stray too close to the edge.

 At a footpath sign turn right towards Devils Chimney.
-Soon you will see it below you on the left, proudly standing before a viewing area.
+Soon you will see the 'chimney' below you on the left, proudly standing before a viewing area.

 No one really knows how this feature was made but there is no